 About the Author:

 Jo Howe spent her early childhood in Malawi and Kenya with lots of family trips.
 Returned to the UK for school and university with a year in France in between, spending the summer by the beach in Moliets and the ski season learning to snowboard and working in Meribel.
-Since university have moved around the UK for work.
+Since university, she have moved around the UK for work.
 Have spent the last 2 years living in Munich and working in Germany, France, Belgium and Italy making the most of being able to ski every weekend due to the proximity to the Austrian Alps and enjoying the warm summers in Munich.

 Thank you so much to Becky Horton, Anne, Miriam and their team for arranging this incredible trip!
 For more information about Tirol www.visittirol.co.